Clarinetist, Joseph Eller, was appointed as a member of the University of South Carolina

-A native of Ypsilanti, Michigan, Mr. Eller received performance degrees from Eastern Michigan University and Louisiana State University and began his doctoral studies Mr. Eller was co-Host and co-Artistic Director of the 2006 International Clarinet International Clarinet Association (ICA) convention, ClarinetFest® 2006, in Atlanta, R13 clarinets, D'Addario Reserve mouthpieces and D'Addario Reserve Classic reeds and his wife Christie, and their three children live in Columbia, SC and are active members Reviews of 'Bach in Time' CD:
+A native of Ypsilanti, Michigan, Mr. Eller received performance degrees from Eastern Michigan University and Louisiana State University and did some doctoral studies at the Peabody Institute.
+Mr. Eller was co-Host and co-Artistic Director of the 2006 International Clarinet Association (ICA) convention, ClarinetFest® 2006, in Atlanta, on Buffet R13 clarinets, D'Addario Reserve mouthpieces and D'Addario Reserve Classic and reading.
+He, his wife Christie, and their four children live in Columbia, SC and Reviews of 'Bach in Time' CD: